CE4DC/cedc/README.md

 Clemson Engineers for Developing Countries Website

-Congratulations!
-If you're viewing this you're a web developer for CEDC.
+This hub contains the most up-to-date code from all of the developers in CEDC for the organizational website.

-This hub contains the most up-to-date code from all of the developers in CEDC.
+Currently, this isn't the live site but the version in production.

 ====